How we are helping

 Investments for promoting inclusive economic growth and government management

-- providing 158,000 disadvantaged students (54 per cent girls) with stipends to enable them to continue their education
+- providing stipends to 46,605 disadvantaged students (53.6 per cent girls) to enable them to continue their education